Virgin Black

-Virgin Black is an Australian symphonic gothic and doom metal band.
+Virgin Black is an Australian symphonic gothic doom metal band.
 The band was signed to The End Records (for the United States) and Germany's Massacre Records (for Europe), through which it released four albums and one EP.
 A fifth album, originally planned for release in 2006, was released independently in 2018.
 As of 2021, they are signed to Australian record label, Dark Escapes Music.
 Formed in 1995 in Adelaide, they have achieved international acclaim during their career, receiving praise from such magazines as Orkus, Metal Hammer, Legacy and The Village Voice.

 Having changed their line-up several times, Virgin Black currently consists of the founding members and main songwriters: Sesca Scaarba (formerly Samantha Escarbe) (guitar) and Rowan London (keyboard, vocals), with Grayh (bass) and Luke Faz (drums) joining in 2007.
 The group explains the meaning of its name as "the juxtaposition of purity and humanity's darkness".

 History

 Early days

 Virgin Black was originally formed in Adelaide by guitarist Sesca Scaarba, and vocalist and keyboards-player Rowan London.
 In 1995, Virgin Black recorded a four-track self-titled demo in a doom/death style.
 Due to the rarity and demand for this recording, the band has speculated that it may be re-released at some point.
 Their Trance EP was released in 1998, and the group began gaining international recognition with that recording.
 This EP was later included as part of a special limited edition (U.S. only) with the band's debut album, Sombre Romantic.